The Code of Chivalry was the code of conduct followed by the knights during the medieval period. It was developed between the 11th and 12th centuries.

 Never lie or go back on one’s word

 Always and everywhere be right and good against evil and injustice

 The Knights Code of Chivalry & Song of Roland

 Arthur together with his knights had sworn to vows of chivalry.
-Several myths were told about King Arthur and his knights which had further strengthened the idea of the code.
+Several myths were told about King Arthur and his knights which further strengthened the idea of the code.
 Most of these myths revolved around the Code of Chivalry adhered to by Arthur and the Knights of the Round Table.
-These vows included that of honor, honesty, loyalty and valor.
+These vows included honor, honesty, loyalty, and valor.